 Studying this combination of subjects will benefit anyone looking to enter the business world.
 The knowledge and skills which you develop throughout the course provide a thorough grounding in essential areas of the law and business, and will be greatly valued by employers.
 You explore topics including:

-In the School of Law at Essex, we specialise in commercial law, public law, and human rights law.
-We are ranked 51st for Law in the THE World University Rankings 2021 and we are top 20 in the UK for research excellence (REF 2014, mainstream universities, THE 2014).
+In Essex Law School at Essex, we specialise in commercial law, public law, and human rights law.
+We are 3rd in the UK for research power in law (THE research power measure, REF2021).

 Essex Business School is an international, ambitious and entrepreneurial community of more than 2,000 students, academics and practitioners championing responsible management and sustainable business.

-The School of Law and Essex Business School have internationally diverse communities of staff and students, which gives us a breadth of cross-cultural perspectives and insights into law, justice and business practises around the world.
+The Essex Law School and Essex Business School have internationally diverse communities of staff and students, which gives us a breadth of cross-cultural perspectives and insights into law, justice and business practises around the world.

 This community, combined with opportunities to study abroad during your time with us, ensures you graduate with a genuine worldview and a network of international contacts.